MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Methods

 \subsection{Dataset construction}

 MEDLEY-BENCH comprised 130 instances across five domains: medical differential diagnosis (27), system troubleshooting (26), code review (27), architecture design (25), and statistical reasoning (25).
 Of these, 100 instances were intentionally designed to remain genuinely ambiguous, without a single ground-truth answer, whereas 30 were known-answer cases used for calibration-sensitive analyses and the progressive adversarial follow-up.
-Vignettes were generated by 25 frontier ``designer'' models and filtered for genuine ambiguity where appropriate.
-Each instance contained five key claims (C1--C5), and per-claim analyst disagreement was quantified using Jensen--Shannon divergence.
+Vignettes were generated by 25 designer models and screened for genuine ambiguity where appropriate.
+Each response contained claim-level assessments indexed C1--C5.
+The released benchmark does not define a shared proposition for each C1--C5 position: the corresponding predefined claim-text fields are empty, and analysts generate their own claim formulations.
+The indices therefore function as positional identifiers, and analyst-side confidence, support, and disagreement quantities were aggregated by identifier position.
+Analysts returning fewer than five indexed claims contributed to fewer valid records at the corresponding positions, while indices beyond C5 were not used in the primary five-position summaries.
+Two claim-level quantities were retained for algorithmic scoring: an analyst support count inherited from the analyst-response generation stage and an analyst-confidence dispersion score, implemented as the standard deviation of analyst confidence values.
+The support count is an integer measure and is distinct from the modal-position count calculated among the selected analysts with a valid record at that position.
+The former contributes to the proportionality and selectivity measures, whereas the dispersion score represents variability in analyst confidence.

-For each instance, eight analyst responses were selected from a pool of 28 mid-range models (8B--72B parameters) using an adaptive diversity-maximisation algorithm grounded in the Medley framework~\cite{Abtahi2026Medley}.
-The algorithm optimised four objectives: position diversity (Shannon entropy of support/oppose/uncertain across claims), claim coverage ($\geq 2$ support and $\geq 2$ oppose per claim), model family diversity ($\leq 2$ per family), and argument quality.
+For each instance, exactly eight analyst responses were selected adaptively from a multi-family candidate pool using the Medley diversity framework~\cite{abtahi2026medley}.
+Selection considered position diversity, claim coverage, model-family diversity, and response quality.
+The complete analyst roster and family mapping are provided with the public benchmark materials.

-For each claim, consensus direction (supports/opposes/uncertain) was determined by majority vote across the 28-model analyst pool.
-Stability was verified via jackknife leave-one-out: each of the 28 models was removed in turn, and a claim's consensus was retained only if the majority direction remained unchanged across all 28 deletions.
-Per-claim consensus confidence was then computed as the proportion of analyst models agreeing with the majority direction, yielding a continuous measure of consensus strength (range 0.54--1.0).

-Consensus correctness was then independently verified by three premium judges (GPT-4.1, Claude Opus~4.6, Gemini~2.5~Flash), each evaluating all 650 claims (130 instances $\times$ 5 claims).
-A claim was classified as correctly scored if at least two of three judges confirmed the consensus direction.
-On 43 claims across 14 instances, the consensus was verified as incorrect; scoring direction was flipped on these claims so that models were rewarded for resisting wrong consensus rather than penalised for it.